Microcurrent vs Red Light Therapy - Key Differences Explained

 How Microcurrent Works

-So, what do these electrical signals accomplish?
+Microcurrent therapy engages low-level electrical currents in your skin and tissues.
 They activate the activity of mitochondria in skin cells and muscle fibers.
 This energy assists in skin rejuvenation, enhances cellular repair, and increases the production of collagen and elastin proteins.
-The electrical impulses also address the facial muscles, toning and lifting them, which leaves your skin looking firmer, more defined, and with reduced sagging and fine lines.
-Microcurrent therapy is like a "workout" for your facial muscles.
+The electrical impulses also address the facial muscles, toning and lifting them, which leaves your skin looking firmer.
+These electric signals also enhance blood flow and stimulate lymphatic drainage for the removal of toxins.

 How Red Light Therapy Works